UtkJaiswal/chat-with-your-docs/README.md

+## Application to chat with your documents

-# How to setup Python notebook in VS Code
+### How to setup Python notebook in VS Code

 1. Create a file `main.py`